blocknetdx/api-docs/source/includes/_xbridge.md

 Parameter     | Type          | Description
 --------------|---------------|-------------
-id            | string        | The order UUID to recieve the UTXOs for.
+id            | string        | The order ID to recieve the UTXOs for.

 ### Response Parameters